trilitech/tezos-developer-docs/docs/tutorials/dapp/part-3.md

 ## Adapt the frontend code

-1. Rerun the app and check that you can cannot use the app anymore without tickets.
+1. Rerun the app and check that you can not use the app anymore without tickets.

    ```bash
    cd app
    yarn dev
    ```

-1. Connect with any wallet with enough tez, and Poke your own contract.
+1. Connect with any wallet with enough tez, and Poke your contract.

    ![pokefail](/img/tutorials/dapp-pokefail.png)